tendant/simple-process/README.md

 - Provide concrete adapters in `core/adapters/*` to integrate with your blob store, metadata service, or observability stack; the in-memory bus and metadata adapters double as reference implementations.
 - Add new reference UoWs under `uows/` and document them in `docs/` so other teams can reuse them.
 - Keep Job/Result evolution backward compatible; document contract changes in `docs/contracts.md` and version payloads via the `Job.Version` field.

+## NATS Queue Walkthrough (Optional)
+- Start a local broker: `nats-server` (Homebrew: `brew install nats-server`).
+- Fetch the NATS client once: `go get github.com/nats-io/nats.go@latest`.
+- Publish and consume a job via NATS: `go run -tags nats ./examples/nats`.
+The example wires `AsyncRunner` into the NATS-backed bus and processes the message with a queue worker using the same in-memory storage used elsewhere in the repository while wrapping every message in a CloudEvents v1.0 envelope.

 ## Project Status & Next Steps
 This repository is still a scaffold: storage adapters, transports, and SDK utilities are minimal.
 Before production use, flesh out real bus/metadata/logging implementations, complete end-to-end examples, and automate tests across supported languages.